nuonco/demo/data-ops/README.md

 This app config includes a full temporal cluster and an RDS DB for persitence and visibility.

+### Temporal AI Agent

+We deploy the `temporal-ai-agent` app from the temporal demo modified to run on k8s.
+This is not a producton ready application and is not intended to be exposed to the open internet.

 ### Datadog

 We deploy the datadog operator and create a datadog agent to monitor the cluster and send logs.